Hard mineral deposits may not always be visible, but can wreak havoc on sensors.

 Remember that filters do not affect water hardness, and water softeners can also create buildup that needs to be cleaned.
 For the best results, we recommend always using distilled water or a mixture of distilled and tap water with Opal.

 See the Use and Care manual for detailed instructions on cleaning Opal.
-You can download the Use and Care manual at the link below.
+You can download the Use and Care manual here.